Ssekyene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. pri Prints a number with two decimal places, followed by a new line

 100. Converts a number from base 10 to base 16

+101 Encodes and decodes text using the rot13 encryption